Connecting a Set of Circles with Minimum Sum of Radii: Experimental Results

 \section{Experimental Results}

-It is curious that even in the worst case, a one-circle solution is close to being optimal.
+It is interesting that even in the worst case, a one-disk solution is close to being optimal.
 This is supported by experimental evidence.
-In order to generate random problem instances, we considered different numbers of points uniformly distributed in a 2D circular region.
-For each trial considering a single distribution of points, we enumerated all possible spanning trees using the method described in \cite{Avis96_reverse}, and recorded the optimal value with the algorithm mentioned in Section~\ref{sec:cract}.
-This we compared with the best one-circle solution; as shown in Fig.~\ref{exp_ratios}, the latter seems to be an excellent heuristic choice.
-These results were obtained in several hours using an i7 PC.
+Using the MATLAB programming language, we analyzed the difficulty associated with finding the optimal assignment of radii in randomized trials.
+In order to generate random problem instances, we considered different numbers of points, uniformly distributed in a two-dimensional circular region.
+For each trial considering a single distribution of points, we enumerated all possible spanning trees using the method described in~\cite{Avis96_reverse} and recorded the optimal value with the algorithm described in Section 2.
+Additionally, for each trial, we noted the sum of $R$ values obtained from the best one-disk solution.
+Fig.~\ref{exp_ratios} shows that the ratio of the best one-disk solution to the best solution remains relatively flat as the number of points increases, as opposed to the average solution, suggesting that the one-disk solution is an excellent heuristic choice.
+These results were obtained in less than 6 hours using an i7 PC.

-\old{It is curious that even in the worst case, a one-circle solution is close to being optimal.
-This is supported by experimental evidence.
-For different numbers of uniformly distributed points, we enumerated all possible spanning trees using the method described in \cite{Avis96_reverse}, and recorded the optimal value with the algorithm mentioned in Section~2.
-This we compared with the best one-circle solution; as shown in Fig.~\ref{exp_ratios}, the latter seems to be an excellent heuristic choice.}